scostello28/Bracket-Buster/notes.md

 3. Compare model to 9 celebs (including Obama) and rank

 ToDo:
-1. MLP Neural Net
+1. Optimize MLP Neural Net
-2. odds data (impute missing values)
 3. if it helps predictions use for 1st round
-4. how many would you pick based on pregame odds?
 5. is my model better?
 6. Fill out new bracket
 7. Fill out other brackets